NicolasAngleraud/SuperWikt-fr/README.md

 - **Step 2: Process Examples**

-	**script**: process_examples.py
+	**Python script**: process_examples.py

-	**input**: tsv file wiktionary.tsv
+	**Input**: tsv file wiktionary.tsv

-	**output**:tsv file wiktionary_examples.tsv with columns ('sense_id', 'lemma', 'num_ex', 'word_rank', 'example') containing tokenized examples and target word ranks
+	**Output**:tsv file wiktionary_examples.tsv with columns ('sense_id', 'lemma', 'num_ex', 'word_rank', 'example') containing tokenized examples and target word ranks

 	The script uses the Spacy library to tokenize examples and find the target word rank (directly or using basic transformations such as lemmatization) whose sense is illustrated.

 - **Step 3: Generate Predictions**

-	**script**: get_preds.py
+	**Python script**: get_preds.py

-	**input**: tsv file wiktionary.tsv
+	**Input**: tsv file wiktionary.tsv

-	**output**: tsv file wiktionary_preds.tsv (columns - 'sense_id', 'entry_id', 'lemma', 'supersense', 'hypersense', 'labels', 'definition', 'example_i' for i between 1 and 24, 'pred', 'ss_full_score' for ss in SUPERSENSES, 'ss_def_score' for ss in SUPERSENSES, 'ss_ex_score' for ss in SUPERSENSES) which contains the supersense predicted for each sense and the different scores from definition classifier, example classifier and their combination for each individual class
+	**Output**: tsv file wiktionary_preds.tsv (columns - 'sense_id', 'entry_id', 'lemma', 'supersense', 'hypersense', 'labels', 'definition', 'example_i' for i between 1 and 24, 'pred', 'ss_full_score' for ss in SUPERSENSES, 'ss_def_score' for ss in SUPERSENSES, 'ss_ex_score' for ss in SUPERSENSES) which contains the supersense predicted for each sense and the different scores from definition classifier, example classifier and their combination for each individual class

 	The script applies the classifier of definitions and the classifier of exemplar sentences to each sense of the extracted Wiktionary, and combines them using a weighted sum of scores.
 The state_dict parameters of the classifiers are downloaded from a url.

 - **Step 4: Enrich Wiktionary Data**

-	**script**: enrich_wiktionary.py
+	**Python script**: enrich_wiktionary.py

-	**input**: wikitionary.tsv and wiktionary_preds.tsv
+	**Input**: wikitionary.tsv and wiktionary_preds.tsv

-	**output**: tsv file that uses the predictions and class scores for each sense in wiktionary_preds.tsv to enrich with this information the Wiktionary tsv file wiktionary.tsv and get the final produced resource enriched_wiktionary.tsv (columns - 'sense_id', 'entry_id', 'lemma', 'supersense', 'hypersense', 'labels', 'definition', 'example_i' for i between 1 and 24, 'pred', 'ss_full_score' for ss in SUPERSENSES, 'ss_def_score' for ss in SUPERSENSES, 'ss_ex_score' for ss in SUPERSENSES)
+	**Output**: tsv file that uses the predictions and class scores for each sense in wiktionary_preds.tsv to enrich with this information the Wiktionary tsv file wiktionary.tsv and get the final produced resource enriched_wiktionary.tsv (columns - 'sense_id', 'entry_id', 'lemma', 'supersense', 'hypersense', 'labels', 'definition', 'example_i' for i between 1 and 24, 'pred', 'ss_full_score' for ss in SUPERSENSES, 'ss_def_score' for ss in SUPERSENSES, 'ss_ex_score' for ss in SUPERSENSES)

 	Finally, the script enriches the Wiktionary data by combining wiktionary.tsv and wiktionary_preds.tsv.
 This step enhances the extracted resource from Wiktionary with additional semantic information for each sense (supersenses, hypersenses, class scores), creating enriched_wiktionary.tsv.